simonprickett/redis-pi-camera/server/README.md

 Be sure to configure both the capture script and the separate server component to talk to the same Redis instance!

+Alternatively, you can create a file in the `server` folder called `.env` and store your environment variable values there.
+See `env.example` for an example.
+Don't commit `.env` to source control, as your Redis credentials should be considered a secret and managed as such!

 ### Running the Server

 Having got everything set up, start the server like so: